rjdeliveryomaha/courierinvoice/extras/includes/README.md

 Integer

 The maximum number of line items on the first page of an invoice.
-If this is equal to the total number of line items on an invoice if will be reduced by 1 to accommodate the invoice foot.
+If this is equal to the total number of line items on an invoice it will be reduced by 1 to accommodate the invoice foot.

 ### invoicePageMax